Leaflet: Your feedback matters

 - ask you what you would like to happen to put things right

-- arrange for a manager to make enquiries and provide you with a response (usually 20 working days)
+- arrange for a manager to make enquiries and provide you with a response, usually within 20 working days, but we will let you know if it takes any longer

 - oversee a response that will include a summary of findings and any service improvements